Colorado Springs Dog Bite Lawyers

-Nearly 20 percent of dog bites results in an injury serious enough to require medical attention.
+Nearly 20 percent of dog bites result in an injury serious enough to require medical attention.
 Sadly, dog bites occur in Colorado every day.

 If you have been injured by a dog bite or dog attack, you should contact a lawyer to discuss your rights.
-An experienced personal injury attorney can help you determine whether filing a lawsuit is the right decision for you.
+An experienced dog bite lawyer in Colorado Springs can help you determine whether filing a lawsuit is the right decision for you.

 INJURED IN A DOG ATTACK?
 WE ARE HERE TO HELP.